FedEx : Chinese Police Probe Gun in FedEx Package -- 3rd Update | MarketScreener

 The package was sent by a U.S. client to a sports-gear company in China's southern Fujian province, police in the provincial capital of Fuzhou said Sunday.

-Fuzhou police launched the probe after receiving a report and confiscated the gun, according to a microblog post by police in Fuzhou's Jin'an district.
-The post didn't name the client who sent the package or the recipient company.
+Fuzhou police launched the probe after receiving a report recently and confiscated the gun, according to a microblog post by police in Fuzhou's Jin'an district.
+The post didn't name the client who sent the package or the company that received it.

 FedEx bans shipments of firearms outside the U.S., according to the company's service guide.
 Domestically, such shipments are allowed provided the shipper and recipient meet certain criteria, such as compliance with licensing laws.

 Chinese authorities are already investigating FedEx over the mishandling of packages destined for Chinese telecom-gear maker Huawei Technologies Co.
-The U.S. delivery company has apologized over the mishandling, which occurred in May, and said it is cooperating with authorities in that probe.
+FedEx has apologized over the mishandling, which occurred in May, and said it is cooperating with authorities in that probe.

 In its Sunday evening newscast, China Central Television said FedEx must be severely punished for actions that have "gravely harmed China's public security" and "definitely aren't occasional operational errors."
 It called on the U.S. company to cooperate with the investigation and account for its behavior.